Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Something heavy and scratchy was covering her face.
 She aimed a sharp breath out of pursed lips to try to blow it away, but after a moment it simply settled back on her nose and chin.

-That was when her heart started to race, because she did not like things covering her face.
+She grimaced, because she did not like things covering her face.
 Her next thought was to push it away with her hand, but she quickly realised her wrists had been bound.
 With rope.
 Really rough rope.
-She was currently trapped in Uncomfortable Claustrophobia Land.

 She kicked off her boots and pulled off her socks with her toes.
-Then, she leaned her head forward and brought her feet upward, grasping the offending source of her unease and tugging.
-It seemed to be a burlap sack, put over her head but not cinched tightly enough, as with a little wriggling she got it off.
+Then, she leaned her head forward and brought her feet upward, grasping and tugging.
+A burlap sack had been pulled over her head, but with a little wriggling she got it off.

 “Anybody else in here?” she asked.
 “Blynn?
 Hyren?”